Life Sciences 2016: Nomination And Acceptance Speeches

 I think, as a few people have said, science is a great career and one of the best things is discovering something new.
 And I think the best thing we can do is have fun in science and surround ourselves by other people having fun.
 Thank you.”

-Message to nominee Dr Déborah Bourc’his, Institut Curie, Paris
+2014 Suffrage Awardee Professor Anne Ferguson-Smith, University of Cambridge, message to nominee Dr Déborah Bourc’his, Institut Curie, Paris:

 “Déborah Bourc’his is a tenured scientist at the Institut Curie in Paris working on the epigenetic control of genome function with particular emphasis on the germline.

 I first met Déborah when she was a grad student and I was a postdoc not quite 20 years ago when the field of epigenetics was not as high profile as it is today.
 We are fortunate to have many excellent women in the epigenetics and chromatin field but there are two main reasons why Deborah was an obvious choice to be the person I wanted to pass my heirloom to.

 The first reason is that she understands what is important in epigenetics and her perspective is grounded in a robust understanding of the field and I share her view.
 She articulates this perspective beautifully and overtly in the design and execution of her experiments.
 Every question that she asks is the right question, every experiment that she does is executed to the highest standards and every time I read or hear her work, I feel like I have been given a very welcome gift.
 Her work is without fail always something that I am waiting to know the answer to and I know that her answer is correct.